Let’s Celebrate Fat Tuesday with a French 75

 French 75.
 Howerton+Wooten Events.

-Speaking of sweets, have you ever been to Baked and Wired in Georgetown? — Whew!
-There is nothing in that shop that I don’t LOVE — especially their chocolate cake with peanut butter filling.
+Tomorrow is Ash Wednesday, so let’s enjoy a little decadence before Lent officially begins.
+In fact, let’s throw caution to the wind and ignore counting the points for a few hours.
+We all deserve to indulge in a little bad behavior and some sweets, right?
+Speaking of sweets, have you ever been to Baked and Wired in Georgetown?
+Whew!
+There is nothing in that shop that I don’t LOVE.
+I am deeply (yes, deeply) in love with their chocolate cake with peanut butter filling.
 It’s all I want on my birthday.
 Okay, okay, I digress.
 Anyhow, Baked and Wired has this King Cake(Cup) in their shop right now that would taste lovely with a French 75.
 Is that too MUCH sweetness for ya?
 Then, I recommend you enjoy your French 75 with something savory while I swim in my sugar for a little while.

 Here’s the recipe for a French 75.
 Like most brunch cocktails, it’s super easy to make.
 Enjoy!